E-reader VS Print

 Some of it is the #emotional or even #nostalgic experience (depending on the age of the reader).
 People sometimes just want to actually hold a book and turn the pages.
 It's like the difference between being on a fancy indoor sports simulator and actually experiencing it and feeling the wind in your hair.
 Reading a #thrilling page turner and pressing the page turning button isn't quite the same at certain moments.

-But #aesthetic and emotional reasons aside, the rise of the E-reader as a new medium for reading could be compared to the evolution from tapes to CD, or VHS to DVD.
+But aesthetic and emotional reasons aside, the rise of the E-reader as a new medium for reading could be compared to the evolution from tapes to CD, or VHS to DVD.
 However, it's a completely different kettle of fish because tapes and VHS have no endearing charm the way printed books do compared to electronic books.
-People used candles before the light bulb was invented and they still use candles; just for different reasons.
+People used candles before the light bulb was invented and they still use candles afterwards, just for different reasons.